 Pope Francis’ comments that the Catholic Church must study whether to ordain married men to minister in remote communities may open up the possibility of allowing married priests throughout the church, experts said Friday.

-In an interview published with Germany’s Die Zeit newspaper, Francis stressed that removing the celibacy rule is not the answer to the church’s priest shortage.
-But he expressed an openness to studying whether so-called “viri probati” — married men of proven faith — could be ordained to serve communities without enough clergy.
+In an interview published with Germany’s Die Zeit, Francis stressed that removing the celibacy rule is not the answer to the Catholic Church’s priest shortage.
+But he expressed an openness to studying whether so-called “viri probati” — or married men of proven faith — could be ordained to serve communities facing priest shortages.

 “We must consider if viri probati is a possibility.
 Then we must determine what tasks they can perform, for example, in remote communities,” he was quoted as saying in the interview published Thursday.

-Church experts said the pope’s comments could portend a major shift in the church by eventually allowing married priests in general, though others cautioned that the pontiff may face a backlash from conservatives.
+Church experts said the pope’s comments could portend a major shift in the church by eventually allowing married priests in general, though others cautioned the pontiff will face a strong backlash from conservatives.

-Some predicted the move could happen during Francis’ papacy, within a few years.
+Some predicted the approval could happen during Francis’ papacy over the next several years.

 John Thavis, author of “The Vatican Diaries,” agreed that allowing married priests in the church could become a reality in the not-distant future.

 “I fully expect that he will allow this to happen on a case-by-case basis in specific countries and see how it goes,” Thavis said.

-But Stephen Pope, a theology professor at Boston College, believes Francis is likely to face a strong backlash on the idea from conservatives, which could delay or derail the notion of allowing married priests.
+Stephen Pope, a professor of theology at Boston College, cautioned that Francis is likely to face a strong backlash on the idea from conservatives, which could delay or derail the notion of allowing married priests.

-At least one Long Island Catholic said she supports the idea of married priests.
+At least one Long Island Catholic said she supported the idea of married priests.

-“It’s definitely something that should be considered, especially with our modern-day young people who are considering the priesthood,” said Chyva Clarke, the Catholic campus minister at Hofstra University.
+“I think it’s definitely something that should be considered especially with our modern day young people who are considering the priesthood,” said Chyva Clarke, the Catholic campus minister at Hofstra University.
 “I’m excited.
 I’m also excited that he is so open-minded.”